christy8059/independent-study/entries/entry_six.md

 runner: allows you to input an executable (a file or program able to be run by a computer) piece of code as a string to be run at a particular interval
 command: accepts a script to be run at an interval

-4. Once you edit it you need to update your cron tab.
+4. Once you edit it you need to update your crontab.

 ``` ruby
 whenever --update-crontab